The Limits to Growth: Positive reviews

+In 1980, the Global 2000 Report to the President arrived at similar conclusions regarding expected global resource scarcity and the need for multilateral coordination to prepare for this situation.

 In a 2008 blog post, Ugo Bardi commented that "Although, by the 1990s LTG had become everyone's laughing stock, among some the LTG ideas are becoming again popular".
 Reading LTG for the first time in 2000, Matthew Simmons concluded his views on the report by saying, "In hindsight, The Club of Rome turned out to be right.
 We simply wasted 30 important years ignoring this work."

-Research from the University of Melbourne has found the book's forecasts are accurate, 40 years on.
+Robert Solow, who had been a vocal critic of LTG, said in 2009 that "thirty years later, the situation may have changed... it will probably be more important in the future to deal intellectually, quantitatively, as well as practically, with the mutual interdependence of economic growth, natural resource availability, and environmental constraints."

-In 2008 Graham Turner of CSIRO found that the observed historical data from 1970 to 2000 closely match the simulated results of the "standard run" limits of growth model for almost all the outputs reported.
-"The comparison is well within uncertainty bounds of nearly all the data in terms of both magnitude and the trends over time."
-Turner also examined a number of reports, particularly by economists, which over the years have purported to discredit the limits-to-growth model.
-Turner says these reports are flawed, and reflect misunderstandings about the model.
+In a study conducted in 2008, Graham Turner from CSIRO discovered a significant correlation between the observed historical data spanning from 1970 to 2000 and the simulated outcomes derived from the "standard run" limits of the growth model.
+This correlation was apparent across nearly all the reported outputs.
+The comparison falls comfortably within the range of uncertainty for almost all the available data, both in terms of magnitude and the patterns observed over time.
+Turner conducted an analysis of many studies, with a special focus on those authored by economists, that have consistently aimed to discredit the limits-to-growth concept over the course of several years.
+According to Turner, the aforementioned studies exhibit flaws and demonstrate a lack of comprehension regarding the model.